-Elm Showcases Its Digital Products At LEAP 2024
+Elm Showcases its Digital Products at LEAP 2024

-(MENAFN- Mid-East) Elm, a leading digital solutions provider, is showcasing a number of its innovative products at the third edition of the LEAP 2024.
+(MENAFN- Orient Planet Group) March 4, 2024- Elm, a leading digital solutions provider, is showcasing a number of its innovative products at the third edition of the LEAP 2024.
 This leading global technology event is being held in Riyadh, co-organised by the Ministry of Communications and Information Technology and the Saudi Federation for Cybersecurity, Programming and Drones, the event is being held between March 4 and 7, 2024.

 Through its participation in this prominent event held under the slogan ‘Smart Life’, Elm aims to showcase its leading digitisation solutions and highlight the role of its services and innovative platforms in supporting digital transformation.
 These solutions and digital products include a range of products specialised in automobile, health, finance and insurance, smart cities and real estate solutions.